Behavioral and Experimental Economics Cell | SSE

-Home Facilities Centre for Experimental and Behavioral Economics
+Home Facilities Behavioral and Experimental Economics Cell

 Behavioral and Experimental Economics are new exciting fields in the Economics space.
 Developed countries like the U.K., U.S. and Australia have already started experiencing the benefits of behavioural interventions in public policy schemes related to areas as diverse as retirement planning, unemployment, healthcare, education and promoting charitable behavior.
 Corporations across the world have begun to use behavioural economics to improve employee productivity and hiring and promotion policies, increase efficiency of marketing strategies and assist investors in optimizing returns on savings.